 - Extra: Photos

 Your wedding ceremony is the most important part of your wedding that signifies your married life and love for each other.
 While many religious wedding ceremonies might seem similar, each of them has something unique.

-Of course, you can always customize or create a new custom for you and your partner.
+Of course, you can always customize or create a new custom or tradition for you and your partner.
 If you are about to embark on an interfaith wedding, consider starting to talk about creative ways to respect and incorporate both sides.

 Whether you are going for a traditional, denominational or religious ceremony, we’ve rounded up a general guideline that will help you set up your wedding ceremony effectively (and less stress!)